Posts

 Image

 1. Introduction The song I Just Don't Understand was originally released by RCA Victor in the United States during June 1961, as a single by then new Swedish-born artist Ann-Margret Olsson - the actress and dancer best known as simply Ann-Margret (b.1941) and for films such as Viva Las Vegas (1963) with Elvis Presley and the film noir Once a Thief (1965) with French actor Alain Delon.
 The song I Just Don't Understand was written by Marijohn Wilkin and Kent Westberry.
 The latter went on to record a version in 1981; however, Wilkin does not appear to have ever done so, though she did release a number of largely Christian recordings during the 1980s.
 The Ann Margret version entered the Billboard Top 40 the week of 21 August 1961 and stayed 6 weeks, peaking at #17.
 It also peaked at #6 on the CHUM chart in October 1961 and spent 12 weeks on that chart.
 The recording was produced by Chet Atkins and Dick Pearce.
-It was a very sultry, bluesy song, with dominant har
+It was a very sultry, bluesy song, with dominant harm

 St Margaret Mary Children's Choir - recordings and TV appearances 1963-5